lisamelton/more-video-transcoding/README.md

 More tools to transcode videos.

+> [!NOTE]
+> *This project is no longer in active development.
+Why?
+Because all the ratecontrol systems and behaviors here have been rolled into the redesigned and rewritten version of `transcode-video.rb` from my [Video Transcoding](https://github.com/lisamelton/video_transcoding) project.
+Please use that tool instead.
+For now anyway.*

 ## About

 Hi, I'm [Lisa Melton](https://lisamelton.net/).
 I created these tools to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.